As Scotland’s principal environmental regulator, we regulate activities that could lead to pollution or environmental damage.

 - waste storage, transport, treatment and disposal;

-- the keeping and disposal of radioactive materials;
+- the management of radioactive substances;

-- activities that may contaminate land.
+- activities that may contaminate land

 Guidance and information